 First ladies are finally taking center stage on the continent.
-They embody “soft power,” the cultural influence of a people.
-We are now just getting beyond the era where African heads of state had multiple wives.
+They embody a “soft power,” the cultural influence of a people.
+We are now just getting beyond the era, in which African heads of state have multiple wives.
 Zeinab Suma Jammeh, the former first lady of Gambia, was the endlessly chic “main wife” of the former President of the Gambia, Yahya Jammeh.
 Blame “tradition.”
 But there are many such similar stories.
 "Togo’s totalitarian and Africa’s longest-serving former president Gnassingbe Eyadema was survived by three official wives at his death in 2005, but the actual number was said to be higher,” The Daily Nation reminds us, matter-of-factly.

 We’ve kind of come a long way...